Business acumen is the key to progressing into a leadership position

 Assessing cause and effect relationships

-Being comfortable with financial processes and metrics is a key skill.
-As you progress in an organisation and are accountable for a department's success, financial literacy is non-negotiable.
+Being comfortable with financial processes and metrics is a crucial skill.
+Financial literacy is non-negotiable as you progress in an organisation and are accountable for a department's success.

 If you are financially literate, you have a solid understanding of: